 The first, and potentially most important, element of your brand identity is your business name.

-Every business – from the largest multinational corporation to the most low-maintenance side job – needs a business name to act as a unique identifier.
+From the largest multinational corporation to the most low-maintenance side job, every business needs a business name to act as a unique identifier.

 And, it’s not enough to just pick any name.
 As we’ve previously wrote: